Praziquantel: Regulatory approval

 Praziquantel is on the World Health Organization's List of Essential Medicines.

 Praziquantel is not licensed for use in humans in the UK, but it can be imported when necessary on a named-patient basis.
 It is available in the UK as a veterinary anthelmintic.

-Praziquantel is FDA approved in the US for the treatment of schistosomiasis and liver flukes, although it is effective in other infections.
+Praziquantel is approved in the US for the treatment of schistosomiasis and liver flukes, although it is effective in other infections.